WHAT IS A DWI SPECIALIST?

 The first DWI Specialist/Expert in Texas was Gary Trichter.

-He has incredible experience and has been practicing law for approximately 39 years.
+He has incredible experience and has been practicing law for more than 40 years.
 His accolades include:

 - Avvo Rated: 10.0 Superb (read peer endorsements)